Replace an etcd node

 This concludes the replacement procedure.

-If an etcd node needs to be replaced with a machine that has a different IP address, the same procedure applies.
+The same procedure applies if an etcd node needs to be replaced with a machine with a different IP address.
 However, additional steps must be taken both before and after executing the procedure to ensure that you end up with a fully operational etcd cluster and a functioning Deephaven system.

 Before replacing the node